Young witnesses to George Floyd’s death testify they felt helpless as they watched him die and feared Derek Chauvin

 Nelson, who has argued that Chauvin and the other officers felt threatened by the bystanders around them, asked Williams about his increasing anger at the scene and accused him of threatening the officers.
 “You can’t paint me out as angry,” Williams responded, adding that he was in control and displaying “professionalism.”
 At one point, he winked at Nelson as the men verbally sparred.

-Williams explained he was increasingly upset because Chauvin and the officers “were not listening to anything I was telling them” and that someone had to “speak out for Floyd.”
+Williams explained he was increasingly upset because Chauvin and the other officers “were not listening to anything I was telling them” and that someone had to “speak out for Floyd.”
 He later called 911 to report Chauvin, giving the operator the officer’s badge number.
 “I believed I witnessed a murder,” he testified.

 Hannah Knowles and Paulina Villegas contributed to this report.